SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/veeam_backup.md

 This setup guide will show you how to forward your Veeam logs to Sekoia.io by means of a syslog transport channel.

+### Prerequisites

+An internal log concentrator is required to collect and forward events to Sekoia.io.

 ### Enable syslog forwarding

 To enable syslog forwarding: